 1. Improved Merchant Experience

-- Enhancing the flow of creating orders on back-end: no more delays for billing and shipping address edits.
+- Enhancing the flow of creating orders on the back-end: no more delays for billing and shipping address edits.

 - Uploading large PDP images without compression and downsizing

 - Adding more features to Inventory Management: supported Elasticsearch, enabled distance priority source selection algorithm, optimized inventory transfers in mass, and allowed in-store pickup fulfillment.

 2. Enhanced Developer Experience